-Tan Tai Yong is President-Designate and Professor of Humanities (History) at Yale-NUS College.
-His presidential term will begin on 1 July 2017.
-Prior to becoming President-Designate, he served as the College’s Executive Vice President (Academic Affairs) from 2014 to 2017.
+Tan Tai Yong is the second President and Professor of Humanities (History) at Yale-NUS College.
+His presidential term began on 1 July 2017.
+Prior to becoming president, he served as the College’s Executive Vice President (Academic Affairs) from 2014 to 2017.
 As Executive Vice President (Academic Affairs), he oversaw the academic and co-curricular aspects of the liberal arts experience at Yale-NUS College, including all faculty matters and academic affairs.

-Professor Tan specialises in South and Southeast Asian History and he has published extensively on the Sikh Diaspora, social and political history of colonial Punjab, de-colonisation and the partition of South Asia, and Singapore history.
-He has authored and co-authored several books, including From Classical Emporium to World City: Singapore – a 700-Year History (2009); Creating Greater Malaysia: The Politics of Merger (2008); The Garrison State (2005) and The Aftermath of Partition in South Asia (2001).
+President Tan specialises in South and Southeast Asian History and he has published extensively on the Sikh Diaspora, social and political history of colonial Punjab, de-colonisation and the partition of South Asia, and Singapore history.
+He has authored and co-authored several books, including Singapore: Seven Hundred Years – A History of Singapore, (2019); Creating Greater Malaysia: The Politics of Merger (2008); The Garrison State (2005) and The Aftermath of Partition in South Asia (2001).

 In 2001, President Tan was awarded the Moncado Prize for outstanding essay published in the Journal of Military History.
 He has received a number of fellowship awards, including the Overseas Commonwealth Fellowship, British Academy Visiting Fellowship, the Wolfson College (Cambridge) Fellowship as well as a Fellowship from the Wellcome Trust Centre for the History of Medicine.
 President Tan is currently a member of the editorial boards of Modern Asian Studies, India Review and the Journal of Southeast Asian Studies.